seydx/homebridge-tado-thermostat/README.md

 - If enabled in config.json, this plugin will create a weather sensor for your location based on tado.
 - Weather Service: If enabled in config.json, this plugin creates a Service to expose the current weather state (Sunny, Cloudy, Rainy etc.) to **Elgato EVE** app
 - Elgato EVE history feature (Fakegato)
+- OpenWeather Support: If API and Location setted in config, the Weather accessory will also show the current humidity state and Elgato EVE will also show the airpressure with FakeGato support!
+Note: Get an API-Key from [openweathermap.org](https://openweathermap.org)

 **Window sensors:**
 - If enabled in config.json **AND** under the setting in the tado app (open window detection), this plugin creates windows sensors for each room.